asdasd-123/Home_Backup/README.md

 - ~~Stop the root folder from being deleted when empty.~~
 - Replace console prints with logging system.
 - Condense whole thing to a single class.
+- Add timer to time how long total Sync takes

 ## Changelog
 ### v0.2